-The Postgraduate Certificate in EU Policy Making is a blended-learning programme that combines 5 EU Modules online courses (digital learning) with the Inter-University Summer School (face-to-face).
+The Postgraduate Certificate in EU Policy Making is a blended-learning programme that combines 5 EU Modules online courses (e-learning) with the Inter-University Winter School (online) or Summer School (face-to-face).
 The next Winter School takes place online from 7 to 18 February 2022.
 The Summer School is held one week in Brussels and one week in Vienna, from Monday 4 to Friday 15 July 2022.
-Students are offered the flexibility of taking this programme in a 1-year or a 2-year track.
+Students are offered the flexibility of taking this EU studies postgrad certificate in a 1-year or a 2-year track.

-The 5 EU Modules are taught entirely online using enquiry-based learning as guiding method, by placing the students at the core of the learning process while the instructors’ role is to present them with puzzles and guide them throughout the process.
+The 5 EU Modules are taught entirely through online learning, using enquiry-based learning as guiding method, by placing the students at the core of the learning process while the instructors' role is to present them with puzzles and guide them throughout the process.
 The Postgraduate Certificate programme involves self-study, written assignments, group discussions, communication with peers and tutors, support, and continuous feedback.
 All students get access to the online courses for a period of 12 months, the entire duration of the programme.